 Prospective students may choose to apply as Commonwealth Campus students prior to being fully admitted into the MBA Program.
-In this case, students must first meet the minimum GPA requirement to be admitted into the MBA program as Commonwealth Campus students and will then be enrolled in only one MBA core course.
+In this case, students must first meet the minimum GPA requirement to be admitted into the Evening MBA program as Commonwealth Campus students and will then be enrolled in only one MBA core course.
 This provides the applicant with more time to complete his/her application packet and to be considered for regular admissions status in the following semester.

 Commonwealth Campus admittance into the Evening MBA Program is granted by the Program Director.
-The Applicant must have a minimum of a 3.0 GPA; GRE/GMAT scores are not required for this phase and can be provided later to fulfill regular admission requirements.
-The Commonwealth Student Status is a temporary status and students cannot register for courses in the Evening MBA Program without the consent of the Program Director.
+The applicant must have a minimum of a 3.0 GPA; GRE/GMAT scores are not required for this phase and can be provided later to fulfill regular admission requirements.
+The Commonwealth Student status is a temporary status and students cannot register for courses in the Evening MBA program without the consent of the Program Director.

-Students enrolled in an MBA course under the Commonwealth Campus status, who decide to pursue the MBA on a Regular status basis, must submit a new online application to enter the MBA program.
+Students enrolled in an MBA course under the Commonwealth Campus status, who decide to pursue the Evening MBA on a Regular status basis, must submit a new online application to enter the MBA program.
 A non-refundable application fee is required.
 Please refer to the Graduate School for more information on Commonwealth Campus status.

-No exemption of core courses is allowed.
+No exemption of core coures is allowed.

 Transfer credits must also follow the requirements of the Virginia Tech Graduate School.
-In part, this requires that the student has received at least a grade "B" to transfer the course.
+In part, this requires that the student has received at least a grade of "B" to transfer the course.
 An official copy of the transcript from the transfer institution should be sent to the MBA Program Office.